adelgacem/Monitroing-Nifi-Dataflows-with-Structured-Spark-Streaming/README.md

 ![alt tag](https://github.com/adelgacem/Monitroing-Nifi-Dataflows-with-Structured-Spark-Streaming/blob/master/image/d2.png)
 Diagram.2

-The 1rst Nifi processor will list a Database Tables, The Second will Fetch the Data from each table, and the last one will Put results into HDFS.
+The 1rst Nifi processor will list a Database Tables, the Second will Fetch the Data from each table, and the last one will Put results into HDFS.
-Other more complicated patterns can be also treated with the same approache, but we'll start whith this simple case.
+Other more complicated patterns can be treated with the same approache, but we'll start whith this simple case.
 First Goals
-We’ll need to follow the status of the Ingestion called “DEM01” into a centralized Dashboard, separating Ingestions by a specific identifier called “ID”.
+We would like to follow the status of the Ingestion called “DEM01” into a centralized Dashboard, separating Ingestions by a specific identifier called “ID”.
 The first column is the Functional Name, others are described in the title and will be explained later.

 ![alt tag](https://github.com/adelgacem/Monitroing-Nifi-Dataflows-with-Structured-Spark-Streaming/blob/master/image/d3.png)